cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 **Notes:** An interesting feature that would allow more people to play the game if they can't afford buying dice.

-As an admin, I want to update the character sheet content so that my future users get the character sheet that would most benefit them.
+As an User, I want to update the character sheet content so that my future users get the character sheet that would most benefit them.
 **Priority:** High
 **Estimated Implementation Time:**  4 hours